Guselkumab (Tremfya)

 1. Blauvelt A, Papp KA, Griffiths, CEM, et al. Efficacy and safety of guselkumab, an anti-interleukin-23 monoclonal antibody, compared with adalimumab for the continuous treatment of patients with moderate to severe psoriasis: Results from the phase III, double-blinded, placebo- and active comparator-controlled VOYAGE 1 trial.
 Am J Clin Dermatol.
 2017;76(3):405-417.

-5. Feuerstein JD, Isaacs KL, Schneider Y, et al. AGA clinical practice guidelines on the management of moderate to severe ulcerative colitis.
+6. Feuerstein JD, Ho EY, Shmidt E, et al. AGA clinical practice guidelines on the medical management of moderate to severe luminal and perianal fistulizing Crohn’s disease.
 Gastroenterology.
-2020;158:1450.
+2021;160: 2496-2508.

 9. Janssen Pharmaceutical Companies of Johnson & Johnson.
 Tremfya (guselkumab) approved by U.S. Food and Drug Administration as the first selective interleukin (IL)-23 inhibitor for active psoriatic arthritis.
 Press Release.
 Horsham, PA: Janssen; July 14, 2020.